aman4720/Superset/index.md

 Podman - It is an open-source tool for developing, managing, and running containers on your Linux systems.

-## 6. Command for the setup or configuration
+## 6. command for the setup or configuration

 ## Step 1.
 Updating Packages and Repositories.